Find Affordable College Courses

 UCSB Communication & Journalism Rankings

-There were 9 students who received their doctoral degrees in communication and journalism, making the school the #17 most popular school in the United States for this category of students.
+There were 9 students who received their doctoral degrees in communication & journalism, making the school the #17 most popular school in the United States for this category of students.

 Communication & Journalism Student Demographics at UCSB

-Take a look at the following statistics related to the make-up of the communication and journalism majors at University of California - Santa Barbara.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at University of California - Santa Barbara.

 UCSB Communication & Journalism Master’s Program

-The communication and journalism program at UCSB awarded 6 master's degrees in 2020-2021.
-About 50% of these degrees went to men with the other 50% going to women.
-Nationwide, master's degree programs only see 28% men graduate in communication and journalism each year.
-UCSB does a better job at serving the male population as it supports 22% more men than average.
+For the most recent academic year available, 45% of communication & journalism master's degrees went to men and 55% went to women.
+Nationwide, master's degree programs only see 36% men graduate in communication & journalism each year.
+UCSB does a better job at serving the male population as it supports 9% more men than average.

 undefined

-The following table and chart show the race/ethnicity for students who recently graduated from University of California - Santa Barbara with a master's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from University of California - Santa Barbara with a master's in communication & journalism.

 undefined